-the Tax screening omy Regulation"); (iii) is carried out in compliance with the minimum safeguards laid down in conomy Regulation and (iv) complies, as of the date of this Supplement, with the technical ng criteria relating to climate change mitigation and climate change adaptation (as applicable) on in Commission Delegated Regulation 2021/2139 (EU).
-The Investment Manager cannot y satisfy itself that the investments within the portfolio meet the aforementioned criteria.
-What is s the minimum share of socially sustainable investments? y - Not app olicable - The Sub-Fund does not have any sustainable investment objective. nvestments are included under "#2 Other", what is their purpose and are there any um environmental or social safeguards? treasury and inv nents included in #2 Other include cash and cash equivalents such as certificates of deposit, y bills and notes in the appropriate circumstances, currency forwards for hedging purposes estments for which there is a lack of data to ascertain their alignment with the environmental social characteristics promoted by the Sub-Fund. screenii Further, Fund in investm m safeguards include all the potential investments of the Sub-Fund being subject to a negative ng, where the companies related to the manufacture of controversy weapons are excluded, all holdings of the Sub-Fund are evaluated by applying the ESG Scoring Process.
-The Subvests in the issuers whose score is lower than ESG Scoring Threshold considering the nent objective of the Sub-Fund, the average ESG Score of the whole portfolio of the Sub-Fund ed with market capitalization) and market situation.
-Scoring compar ntly, and in particular in the case where the ESG Score of the Sub-Fund falls below the ESG Threshold, the Investment Manager proactively carries out engagement with the investee nies, and/or may adjust the Sub-Fund's exposure to certain investee companies, as the nent Manager believes necessary. the nature of cash and cash equivalents such as certificates of deposit, treasury bills and notes rency forwards there are no existing environmental and/or social safeguards relating to these ? ecific index designated as a reference benchmark to determine whether this financial it is aligned with the environmental and/or social characteristics that it promotes?
-Sub-Fund does not refer to any designated index specifically aligned with the environmental all characteristics that it promotes. • How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
-Not applicable. • How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
-Not applicable. • How does the designated index differ from a relevant broad market index?
-Not applicable. • Where can the methodology used for the calculation of the designated index be found? w/ Not applicable.
+"Taxonomy Regulation"); (iii) is carried out in compliance with the minimum safeguards laid down in the Taxonomy Regulation and (iv) complies, as of the date of this Supplement, with the technical screening criteria relating to climate change mitigation and climate change adaptation (as applicable) set down in Commission Delegated Regulation 2021/2139 (EU).
+The Investment Manager cannot currently satisfy itself that the investments within the portfolio meet the aforementioned criteria.

+What is the minimum share of socially sustainable investments?

+Not applicable - The Sub-Fund does not have any sustainable investment objective.

+What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?

+Investments included in #2 Other include cash and cash equivalents such as certificates of deposit, treasury bills and notes in the appropriate circumstances, currency forwards for hedging purposes and investments for which there is a lack of data to ascertain their alignment with the environmental and/or social characteristics promoted by the Sub-Fund.

+Minimum safeguards include all the potential investments of the Sub-Fund being subject to a negative screening, where the companies related to the manufacture of controversy weapons are excluded.
+Further, all holdings of the Sub-Fund are evaluated by applying the ESG Scoring Process.
+The Sub-Fund invests in the issuers whose score is lower than ESG Scoring Threshold considering the investment objective of the Sub-Fund, the average ESG Score of the whole portfolio of the Sub-Fund (weighted with market capitalization) and market situation.

+Constantly, and in particular in the case where the ESG Score of the Sub-Fund falls below the ESG Scoring Threshold, the Investment Manager proactively carries out engagement with the investee companies, and/or may adjust the Sub-Fund's exposure to certain investee companies, as the Investment Manager believes necessary.

+Due to the nature of cash and cash equivalents such as certificates of deposit, treasury bills and notes and currency forwards there are no existing environmental and/or social safeguards relating to these assets.

+Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?

+No, the Sub-Fund does not refer to any designated index specifically aligned with the environmental or social characteristics that it promotes.

+How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?

+How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

+• How does the designated index differ from a relevant broad market index?

+• Where can the methodology used for the calculation of the designated index be found?

 Where can I find more product specific information online?

-benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.

-Reference